jonahgluck/Traveller/README.md

 # Traveller

-I felt Voyager was too iconic of a name, so I decided to call this app Traveller.
+I felt Voyager was too iconic of a name...  meet Traveller.